Crane1195/DIYB0XX/code/README.md

 #### This program was originally made by simple.
 The edits I have made are listed below, and I have received the permission of its creator and other editors to add it to this repo.

-This utilize the Nicohood Library.
+This utilizes the Nicohood Library.
 This were originally made by simple to make a Smashbox.
 Snapple and then Danny modified this code to work with the B0XX's two modifiers and to try and abide by the parameters set in the B0XX manifesto.

 I then modified aspects of that code to make it function in Project M, Smash 4, Smash Ultimate, and to have 2ip as a SOCD option.
 # My Edits